save money or pay down debt

 If the debt is not consumer debt — if it is instead a mortgage or student loan — the interest rate may be lower and might even provide a tax deduction.
 But it remains unlikely that net worth would be improved by keeping the debt any longer than necessary.

 However, there are also good reasons to save before paying down.
 The biggest and best is to provide an emergency fund.
-If you have designated your entire disposable income to paying down debt and provided no ready cash for yourself, if you are suddenly hit with an unexpected expense, your only option is to borrow still more.
+If you have designated your entire disposable income to paying down debt and provided no ready cash for yourself, when you are suddenly hit with an unexpected expense, your only option is to borrow even more.
 That only increases your interest payments and still gains you nothing on the positive side of the ledger.

 A rule of thumb says that, if the interest rate on your debt is over 7 percent, you will lose money no matter how you invest; if it's 5 to 7 percent, you could break even with wise investments; and below 5 percent, you can afford to devote some money to saving or investing.